blueskysolarracing/.github/profile/README.md

 The Blue Sky Solar Racing Club (Blue Sky Club) based in the University of Toronto is an Engineering student club specializing in the design, construction, and racing of solar-powered vehicles.
 Since 1997, the Blue Sky Club has represented the University of Toronto in biennial solar racing events around the world.
 Bound by real-world constraints, the Blue Sky Club makes use of a multi-disciplinary design approach, the resources provided by the club’s supporters, and the passion of its members to develop and implement the best possible solutions to improve the racing performance of its vehicles.

-We developed various open-source programs and libraries that can be used by others.
+We developed various open-source programs and libraries, which are as follows:

 **GEN12**